GameDevCPP/ca3_for_submission-liamflynn2003/docs/GameDesignDocStructure.md

 ## Objective
 The player must increase their score by hunting wolves and collecting coins on each level.
 Once a certain score is reached, the player will proceed to the next level, which varies in visual design and layout.
-Each level increases in difficulty, and once the player completes the fifth and fiinal level, the hunt is complete, the hunter escapes the planet and the player views a win screen.
+Each level increases in difficulty, and once the player completes the fifth and final level, the hunt is complete, the hunter escapes the planet and the player views a win screen.

 ## Gameplay
 Players spawn on a set spawn tile in each level.
 Level One features no coins, but 4 enemies will spawn and run towards the player.